 Angemar I – 4045 m

 Angemar II Peak, Parvaneh, and surrounding peaks.
 Angemar II is a mountain that has numerous peaks built of elevated areas that rise along the Dobrar Ridgeline.
-Three of these high locations are more over 4000 meters above sea level.
+Three of these high locations are more than 4000 meters above sea level.
 The high points are as follows from west to east: Angemar II’s official summit is located at point 4020 m, and all other high points nearby—including those that are lower than 4000 m—can be considered its sub-peaks.
-Visit also useful information on this page Damavand Info: Damavand guide information.

 Changiz Chal Peaks